Dwight-Studio/proxmox-backup-client-builds/README.md

 # Distribution availability
 Currently (version 4.0.18), the package is available in the following targets:
+> [!WARNING]
+> The following list might be irrelevant.
+Consider checking on our [Fedora Copr](https://copr.fedorainfracloud.org/coprs/dwight-studio/proxmox-backup-client/builds/) for more details.

 ## <img src="https://miro.medium.com/v2/1*WzXKURvs7JRfRKtO-xskgw.png" height="20"> Amazon Linux